benpatterson/benpatterson.github.io/_posts/2019-02-27-death-by-1000-paper-napkins.md

 ---
 layout: post
 title: Death by 1,000 Paper Napkins
+description: Today I reflect on the problem where we put too many nice things into a product and it kills the product.
+image: "{{site.github.url}}/assets/images/orange-napkins.jpg"
 ---

 The popular phrase "Death by 1,000 Paper Cuts" usually refers to a problem that kills a company, team, or product because there are too many little problems adding up.
 Today, I reflect on the opposite problem: too many nice things.
 Let's call it Death by 1,000 Paper Napkins.